Turtle-Brand/Turtle-Notifications/README.md

 local TurtleNotifications = loadstring(game:HttpGet("raw.githubusercontent.com/Turtle-Brand/Turtle-Notifications/main/source.lua"))()

 -- Args
 -- 1: DestroyOld: If the library already has a exsisting instance then it will destroy the old Gui and Make a new one.
+If false then will return the old instance (if it exsists)

 -- 2: TimeBetweenNotifications: The Time Between Notifications